-The National Irrigation Commission Limited (NIC) is an agency of the Ministry of Economic Growth and Job Creation.
+The National Irrigation Commission Limited (NIC) is an Agency of the Ministry of Industry, Commerce, Agriculture and Fisheries.
 NIC was established in 1986 and became operational in May 1987.
 NIC’s main objectives are to manage, operate, maintain and expand existing and future irrigation schemes and systems, as may be established by the Government of Jamaica.

 The organisation provides irrigation services primarily to the agricultural sector as well as to some industrial and commercial users through some of its systems.